Why Campaign Tagging & Naming are Important and How To Do It Right

 For AdWords campaigns, if you have auto-tagging, you don’t need to add utm tagging, just ensure your campaign names are consistent with other channels.

-These examples could be not the best options, just one of the way how to do it.
-For example, if it makes sense to have a different account structure, you could have targeting and ad content parameters on the ad set/ad group level and not using them inside the utm_campaign name, rather utm_content.
+These examples could be not the best options, just one of the ways how to do it.
+For example, if it makes sense to have a different account structure, you could have targeting and ad content parameters on the ad set/ad group level and not use them inside the utm_campaign name, but rather utm_content.

-- Analyse before doing.
-Evaluate the current situation before developing new naming convention.
+• Analyse before doing.
+Evaluate the current situation before developing a new naming convention.

-- Have a documentation.
-Better to write down variables, possible values, separator and other details.
+• Have documentation.
+Better to write down variables, possible values, separators, and other details.
 Either you or other team members will eventually forget something and make a mistake.
 Document all changes and updates.
 (Am guilty of not doing this myself.
 You can do better!)

-- Always double-check for missing variables, typos, wrong case and other possible mistakes.
+• Always double-check for missing variables, typos, wrong cases, and other possible mistakes.

-- Names and values are case-sensitive.
-Chose the case you find appropriate and stick to it.
+• Names and values are case-sensitive.
+Choose the case you find appropriate and stick to it.

 Additional materials on this topic I would strongly advise to read